noir-lang/noir/circuits/specs/src/architecture/rollup-circuits/base-rollup.md

         - `require(l1ResultHash != 0)` to prevent a user executing a callback which refers to a _pending_ result.
         - Extract `{ l1ResultHash, l1ResultsTreeLeafIndex } = kernelSnarks[i].publicInputs.constants.executedCallback;`
         - Extract `{ callbackStackItem: { callbackPublicKey, successCallback, failureCallbac } } = membershipWitnesses.executedCallbacks[i];`
-        - Extract the function signature of the callback which was called (this will always be at the 0th position of the optionallyRevealedData):
+        - Extract the function data of the callback which was called (this will always be at the 0th position of the optionallyRevealedData):
-            - Let `executedCallbackFunctionSignature = kernelSnarks[i].publicInputs.end.optionallyRevealedData[0].functionSelector`.
+            - Let `executedCallbackFunctionData = kernelSnarks[i].publicInputs.end.optionallyRevealedData[0].functionSelector`.
-            - `require(executedCallbackFunctionSignature != 0)`
+            - `require(executedCallbackFunctionData != 0)`
             - Let `executedCallbackEmittedPublicInputs = kernelSnarks[i].publicInputs.end.optionallyRevealedData[0].emittedPublicInputs`.
         - If `l1ResultHash != 0` (success):
-            - Check the successCallback's `functionSignature` matches the kernel snark's:
+            - Check the successCallback's `functionData` matches the kernel snark's:
-            - `require(successCallbackHash.functionSignature == executedCallbackFunctionSignature)`
+            - `require(successCallbackHash.functionData == executedCallbackFunctionData)`
             - In fact, check the entire successCallbackCallHash
         - Else:
-            - Check the failureCallbackHash's `functionSignature` matches the kernel snark's:
+            - Check the failureCallbackHash's `functionData` matches the kernel snark's:
-            - `require(failureCallbackHash.functionSignature == executedCallbackFunctionSignature)`
+            - `require(failureCallbackHash.functionData == executedCallbackFunctionData)`
             - In fact, check the entire successCallbackCallHash
         - `require(callbackPublicKey == 0)`, otherwise this callback should have been processed in the private kernel snark.
         - Let `callbackStackItemHash := hash(callbackPublicKey, callbackStackItem.successCallbackHash, callbackStackItem.failureCallbackHash)`